LogeshVel/delete_dir_recursive/README.md

-## Delete Dir recursively from the given path
+## Delete the Directory recursively from the given path

-To delete the particular Directory from the given path recursively.
+To delete the particular Directory from the given path recursively, by searching in all the directories hierarchy for the given directory from the given path.

   Ex:
     Consider the below folder structure in the given path.